frovedis/frovedis/doc/tutorial/tutorial.md

 Also in this case, the indices are *1-based*.
 You can load the file by using make_crs_matrix_loadlibsvm(const std::string&, dvector<T>&).
 The label data is returned in the second argument.

+Loading and saving COO and LibSVM format is not vectorized at this moment.

 Next, please look at "src/tut3.2.1-2/tut.cc".
 This program shows binary data load, which is quite similar to tut3.1.1-2.